Nikolas-Lehto/Nikolas-Lehto/README.md

 - 👋 Hi, I’m Nikolas Lehto
 - 👀 My laguages: Python, Cython, C#, HTML, CSS and the linux shell
-- 🌱 I’m currently learning to use AIs and Machine Learning
+- 🌱 I’m currently learning to crate and use AIs and Machine Learning
 - 📫 You can reach me with E-Mail: nikolas.lehto1@outlook.com or in Discord: @koodarimpi#2629